Rotation, torques, precession

 Precession without vectors

 Can we explain precession without vectors?
 Qualitatively, the answer is yes.
-At right, below the movie, are two stills taken from it: look at the top one.
+At right above are two stills taken from the movie: look at the top one.
 The cord on the right hand side (looking at the photo) is pulling the shaft up, the weight of the shaft is pulling it down.
-If it were not spinning, we know that the whole apparatus would tip anticlockwise: the top of the wheel would move left and the bottom right.
+If it were not spinning, we know that the whole apparatus would tip anticlockwise: the top of the wheel would move left and the bottom would move right.
 So how does the spinning make it precess instead of falling?

 Let's consider a small part of the rim of the wheel at the top – call it the top piece, and let's colour it red.
 At the instant of the top photograph, the top piece is travelling (for a very short time) horizontally, outwards from the photo, at high speed.
 But the combined effect of weight and the tension in the cord, as we mentioned above, makes it tend to move to the left.
 In fact, it does go to the left a little bit, but it also comes very rapidly out towards us.
 Just for this explanation, let's say that, after it has moved a quarter turn around the shaft, it will have come out towards us and be now the closest part of the wheel to us (and going downwards), but it will be displaced a tiny bit left with respect to left side of the rim in the (top) photo.